lidofinance/lido-dao/README.md

 #### ETH2 part

-To work with ETH2 part, ETH1 part must be running.
+To work with the ETH2 part, the ETH1 part must be running.

 During script execution, the following will happen:

 * beacon chain genesis config (Minimal with tunes) will be generated.
 * validator's wallet with 4 keys will be generated
 * A deposit of 32ETH will be made to Deposit Contract for each validator key.
-* Based on the events about the deposit, a genesis block will be created, which including validators.
+* Based on the events about the deposit, a genesis block will be created, including validators.
-* ETH2 node with new Genesis block will start
+* ETH2 node will start from the new Genesis block

-To reseat and restart only ETH2 part use:
+To reseat and restart only the ETH2 part, use:

 ```bash
 ./startup.sh -r2